Jim-Clack/JimsLogger/readme.md

 Events are written by a background thread to improve front-end performance and to guarantee that they get flushed in the event of a crash.

-Because of this (above) the values of some logged arguments might be changed by your app before they get logged, logging slightly stale data.
+Because of this (previous) the values of some logged arguments might be changed by your app before they get logged, logging slightly stale data.

 ### To Do ###

  * Create an slf4j adapter
  * Create a Log4j2Formatter (log4j2 symbols)
  * Write more Appenders (JSON, DB, etc.)
- * Add some Unit Tests
  * Roll up repeated events (Configurable)
- * Finish coding getObjectArgumentAsString()
- * Internationalization, esp literal strings
+ * Internationalize literal strings